rodri-ribes/rodri-ribes/README.md

 ## 👋 Hello!
 I'm Rodrigo Ribes and i'm from Buenos Aires, Argentina 🌍

->I am a Full-Stack Developer 💻, but I stand out more in the Front End, I am passionate about the user interface, animations and the creation of intuitive and dynamic user experiences.
+>I am a Full Stack Developer 💻, but I stand out more in the Front End, I am passionate about the user interface, animations and the creation of intuitive and dynamic user experiences.

 ### Skills
 *Lenguages:*  JavaScript, TypeScript